Battle of Mulhouse

 During the Battle of Lorraine, the principal French offensive by the First and Second armies, the Army of Alsace advanced cautiously into the border province of Lorraine (Lothringen).
 The French reached the area west of Mulhouse by 16 August and fought their way into the city by 19 August.
-The German survivors were pursued eastwards over the Rhine and the French took 3,000 prisoners.
+The Germans were pursued eastwards over the Rhine and the French took 3,000 prisoners.
 Joffre ordered the offensive to continue but by 23 August, preparations were halted as news of the French defeats in Lorraine and the Ardennes arrived.

 On 26 August, the French withdrew from Mulhouse to a more defensible line near Altkirch, to provide reinforcements for the French armies closer to Paris.
 The Army of Alsace was disbanded, the VII Corps was transferred to the Somme area in Picardy and the 8th Cavalry Division was attached to the First Army, to which two more divisions were sent later.
-The German 7th Army took part in the counter-offensive in Lorraine with the German 6th Army and in early September was transferred to the Aisne.
+The German 7th Army joined in the counter-offensive in Lorraine with the 6th Army and in early September was transferred to the Aisne.

 Background

 Belgium

 Belgian military planning assumed that if there was an invasion, the guaranteeing powers of Belgian neutrality would evict the invaders.
 The Belgian state did not see France and Britain as allies and Belgium intended only to protect its independence.
 The Anglo-French Entente (1904) led the Belgians to believe that the British saw Belgium as a British protectorate.
 A Belgian General Staff was formed in 1910 but the Chef d'État-Major Général de l'Armée, Lieutenant-Général Harry Jungbluth, was retired on 30 June 1912 and was replaced only in May 1914, by Lieutenant-Général Antonin de Selliers de Moranville.
 He began planning for the concentration of the army in the centre of the country and met with railway officials on 29 July.

 The field army was to assemble in front of the National redoubt of Belgium, ready to face any border, while the Fortified Position of Liège and Fortified Position of Namur were left to secure the frontiers.
 On mobilisation, the King became Commander-in-Chief and chose where the army was to concentrate.
-Amid the disruption of the new rearmament plan, the disorganised and poorly-trained Belgian soldiers would benefit from a central position to delay contact with an invader.
+Amid the disruption of the new rearmament plan, the disorganised and poorly trained Belgian soldiers would benefit from a central position to delay contact with an invader.
 The army would also need fortifications for defence but they were on the frontier and there was a school of thought that wanted a return to a frontier deployment, in line with French theories of the offensive.
 Belgian plans became an unsatisfactory compromise, in which the field army concentrated behind the Gete river with two divisions forward at Liège and Namur.